Cicada maps show where the noisy insects will emerge in the U.S. this spring

 How long will cicadas be above ground?

 Researchers say cicadas typically remain in a given area for 4 to 6 weeks after they first emerge.
-Most individual cicadas live for just a few weeks, but, since the emergence itself happens over a two-week period, their eventual fading will also be staggered.
+Most individual cicadas live for just a few weeks, but, since the emergence itself happens over two weeks, their eventual fading will also be staggered.

 What are cicadas?